 This Shadowrift 2nd Edition review is based on seven games played.
-We haven’t played a six-player game yet, but we’ve tested it out at every other player count.
+I haven’t played a six-player game yet, but I’ve had a chance to test it out at every other player count.

 What is Shadowrift?

 Shadowrift is a cooperative deck building game in which you’re attempting to fight off a horde of monsters that are trying to attack the town of New Haven.
 You’ll do so by building a deck of hero cards and getting some help from local villagers.

 Shadowrift 2nd Edition Gameplay

 At the beginning of each game of Shadowrift, you’ll need to choose a monster faction to go up against.
 After that, you set up all of the decks on the board and you’re ready to go!